-- Savings proposals for 2019/20 will be presented to Education for Life Scrutiny in December 2018. - Savings proposals discussed with all Headteachers available to attend meetings held on 6th & 7th November 2018. - Savings proposals to be discussed with Headteacher representatives (Primary & Secondary) in a November meeting with Education SMT. - Wider consultation as part of the Authority's engagement with residents.
+- Headteacher meetings with Director of Education & Corporate Service and Chief Education Officer to outline the budget proposals, early November 2018. - Savings proposals for 2019/20 will be presented to Education for Life Scrutiny in December 2018. - Savings proposals to be discussed with Headteacher representatives (Primary & Secondary) in a November meeting with Education SMT. - Wider consultation as part of the Authority's engagement with residents.